-In a nutshell, this paper proposes a BSE-informed framework for early-stage AI-driven transformations in SE organizations, consisting of dimensions, design principles, and actionable steps.
+In a nutshell, this paper proposes a BSE-informed framework for early-stage AI-driven transformations, consisting of dimensions, design principles, and actionable steps with the aim to facilitate change management process in SE organizations.
 The framework builds upon existing socio-technical perspectives by integrating behavioral dimensions such as resistance to change, ethical concerns, and over-reliance on AI.
 Our artifact suggests that while technical integration is valued, human aspects are decisive for adoption success.
 By offering actionable guidance and validated dimensions, this study aims to empower SE companies to navigate the uncertainty of early AI incorporation and provide a foundation for future research on human-centric organizational change.

 The remainder of the paper is organized as follows.
 Section \ref{sec2} offers the theoretical background that is required for this research study by discussing key concepts and related publications.
 Section \ref{sec3} is devoted to the methodology we followed for the purposes of this work.
 Sections \ref{sec4} and \ref{sec5} present our results and discuss their connection with the existing literature.
 Finally, Section \ref{sec6} concludes the study, demonstrating the limitations and directions for future work.